BB1464/Academic_Blog/content/authors/admin/_index.md

 ---
-bio: My research interests include Agrometeorology, Soil Fertility and Predictive Modelling using DSSAT and Tidymodel in R.
+bio: My research interests include Agrometeorology, and Predictive Modelling using DSSAT and Tidymodel in R.
 education:
   courses:
   - course: MSc in Agrometeorology